 About

-Chris Sullivan is a photographer and writer based in Hong Kong.
-His work moves between black-and-white and colour photography, moving image, and reflective writing—blending documentary observation with essayistic fragments.
+Chris Sullivan is a photographer and writer based in Hong Kong, where he has lived and worked for close to a decade.
+His work moves between black-and-white and colour photography, moving image, and reflective writing.

 Recent